Last Updated on June 13, 2023 by Matt Musico

 San Francisco Giants: Willie Mays, 646 Home Runs

 Although Barry Bonds gave his godfather a run for his money, the all-time home run leader in Giants history is the Say Hey Kid.
 At the moment, the closest active player to Willie Mays is Brandon Belt, who has hit 167 homers prior to the 2022 season.

 Just about everything you see on Mays’ Baseball-Reference page is eye-popping.
 Especially the fact that he was a 24-time All-Star over the course of his 22-year career.
 The center fielder enjoyed 11 different seasons of at least 30 homers.
 While most of his career could be considered a peak, there looks to be one span that was just more powerful than others.

 From 1961 through 1966, Mays hit at least 37 homers in each, including four seasons of 40-plus homers (and one 52-homer campaign).
 He led baseball in dingers three times and slashed .305/.384/.599 and averaged 44 home runs, 116 RBI, and 119 runs scored during this time.

 Another thing he accomplish that Bonds never did?
 Hit 4 home runs in a game.

 Seattle Mariners: Ken Griffey Jr., 417 Home Runs

 This is another record that’s safe for a while.
 Outside of Ken Griffey Jr., there are only two other Mariners hitters with more than 300 career homers for the franchise (Edgar Martinez with 309 and Jay Buhner with 307).
-The closest active player is Mitch Haniger with 96 prior to the 2022 season.
+The closest active player is Mitch Haniger with 107 following the 2022 season.

 Similar to other first-ballot Hall of Famers (or those that will soon be), Griffey put together a legendary career just during his time in Seattle.
 All 10 of his Gold Glove awards and all of his seven Silver Slugger awards came with the Mariners, as well as his lone MVP award and 10 of his 13 All-Star Game appearances.